bqsauce-ux/term-deposit-marketing/README.md

 First, I standadized the numeric columns, such as age, balance, duration, and campaign.
 I then encoded the categorical columns using get_dummpies.
 Next, I used different machine learning algorithms and the results are displayed below:

+I used KMeans for the elbow plot and determined the optimal number of clusters to be 3.
+I then plotted the histograms for the columns for each cluster.

 # Cluster 0
 Age: Distribution is centered below 0, with most values between approximately -1.2 and -0.2.
 Customers in Cluster 0 tend to be younger than the overall average.
 There are relatively few older customers.